NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 **Frequency of Use:** *Rare.*
 **Privileges:** *May lack admin access.*
 **Modules Used:** *Mostly Cleanup; limited use of other tabs.*
-**Priority Level:** *Low — tool will still function for this group, but with limited results or without admin-required features.*
+**Priority Level:** *Low — the tool will still function for this group, but with limited results or without admin-required features.*

 ### 2.5 Assumptions and Dependencies
 >The development and functionality of SwiftEdge Security rely on several assumptions and external dependencies.
 These are not guaranteed conditions but are considered true for the successful design, testing, and use of the software.
 If any of these assumptions prove to be invalid or these dependencies change, they may impact the final requirements or functionality of the system.